• Skip to primary navigation

 Dill seed can be used in baking, salads, dressings, marinades, or sauces, as well as stews and soups.

-To substitute for fennel seeds in a recipe, use dill seeds instead: both share a similar anise-like flavor profile, so the switch won't take away from the other flavors in your dish.
+To substitute for fennel seeds in a recipe, use dill seeds instead: both share a similar anise-like flavor, so the switch won't take away from the other flavors in your dish - see dill seed substitute suggestions for more options.

 4 - Cumin Seeds